 Patients who qualify for weight-loss surgery also called bariatric surgery, should consider all the various options available.
 One such option is laparoscopic adjustable banding or Lap-Band®.
 With this form of weight-loss surgery, an implanted device helps you lose weight by restricting how much your stomach can hold.

 The Lap-Band is an inflatable device that is placed around the upper portion of your stomach.
 The surgical procedure takes about an hour and can be done on an outpatient basis.

 The band is usually placed around the stomach without being inflated, allowing the body to recover and adjust to the device.
 It is then inflated four to six weeks after surgery.
-From then on, the band can be tightened or loosened to adjust restriction.
+From then on, the band can be tightened or loosened to adjust restrictions.
 During the first two years, most patients receive five to eight band adjustments.

+If you think you might qualify for weight-loss surgery or have questions about the various types of surgery, please contact your local Mercy weight loss specialists.
 As always, our care team is here to provide you with the best care and get you back to living and enjoying life to its fullest.